Violence in Colombia protests escalates amid allegations of police excess

 Peaceful protesters, however, have sought to distance themselves from those committing crimes and have accused police of excesses.

-Seven witnesses, reached by phone, spoke of an evening of violence in Cali on Monday.
+Seven , reached by phone, spoke of an evening of violence in Cali on Monday.
 They said police began confronting protesters at 8 p.m., opening fire in an attempt to disperse the crowd.

 “They were even firing shots from helicopters,” said Stiven Soñador, a 27-year-old human rights lawyer who took part in the protests.
 “Police started to fire shots and people ran to their neighborhoods, but inside the neighborhoods, there were more [police] waiting.”